neuropoly/intranet.neuro.polymtl.ca/data/dataset-curation.md

 ```
 </details>

-See next template for column descriptions.
-As BIDS explains, other columns may be added if data to fill them exists.
+Other columns may be added if the data exists to fill them and it would be useful to keep.

 ```{warning}
 Indicate missing values with `n/a` (for "not available"), not by empty cells!